-- Per Valencia Policy 4-07 (Academic Progress, Course Attendance, Grades, and Withdrawals), a student who withdraws from class before the established deadline for a particular term will receive a grade of 'W'. - A student may withdraw at any time during the term in Atlas up until the withdrawal deadline ('W' Grade) which is by the following date: - November 8th, 2024 by 11:59 PM.
+- Per Valencia Policy 4-07 (Academic Progress, Course Attendance, Grades, and Withdrawals), a student who withdraws from class before the established deadline for a particular term will receive a grade of 'W'. - A student may withdraw at any time during the term in Atlas up until the withdrawal deadline ('W' Grade) which is by the following date: March 14th, 2025, by 11:50, PM, All dates are subject to change.
+Places chack the

+March 14th, 2025 by 11:59 PM.
 All dates are subject to change.
-Please check the following link for updates on all important dates: Valencia College Academic Calendar - After the withdrawal deadline, students can no longer withdraw themselves, and the professor cannot withdraw the student either. - Students who know that they are not going to pass the course and stop coming to class will receive an 'F' for the course unless they withdraw themselves before the withdrawal date mentioned above. - Withdrawing from a course is the student's decision.
+Please check the following link for updates on all important dates: Valencia College Academic Calendar

+- After the withdrawal deadline, students can no longer withdraw themselves, and the professor cannot withdraw the student either. - Students who know that they are not going to pass the course and stop coming to class will receive an 'F' for the course unless they withdraw themselves before the withdrawal date mentioned above. - Withdrawing from a course is the student's decision.
 The Professor may recommend either dropping or staying in the course however these recommendations by no means guarantee a passing or prevent receiving a failing grade. - The Professor will not withdraw a student at any time.
-This is true even if a Valencia or UCF advisor says that I can withdraw you, I actually cannot. - If you have a medical condition/emergency, please contact your Valencia or UCF advisor and/or counselor to have him or her help you look into the possibility of obtaining a medical withdrawal from the course.

-The last day to Drop/Refund is the following date:
+This is true even if a Valencia or UCF advisor says that I can withdraw you, I actually cannot. - If you have a medical condition/emergency, please contact your Valencia or UCF advisor and/or counselor to have him or her help you look into the possibility of obtaining a medical withdrawal from the course. - The last day to Drop/Refund is the following date:

-September 30th, 2024 by 11:59 PM.
+January 13th, 2025 by 11:59 PM.
 All dates are subject to change.
 Please check the following link for updates on all important dates: Valencia College Academic Calendar